andrevidela/Research-report/Thesis/index.md

 ## Implementing Generic Semirings

-In the following I am going to showcase the biggest changes necessary in order to implement resource tracking through different semirings in a fully fledged programming language such as Idris.
+In the following I am going to showcase the biggest changes necessary to implement resource tracking through different semirings in a fully fledged programming language such as Idris.
 Going through this exercise made me discover additional structures for proper resource tracking in a practical programming language (as opposed to a theorem prover).
 The goal of this section is to demonstrate the role of those additional structures and explain why they are necessary.

 The current Idris2 compiler uses `data RigCount = Rig0 | Rig1 | RigW` for linearity `0`, `1`, `ω` respectively.
-In order to support a different semiring we need to abstract over the operations of semirings and update the existing codebase to make use of them instead of relying on our definition of `RigCount`.
+To support a different semiring we need to abstract over the operations of semirings and update the existing codebase to make use of them instead of relying on our definition of `RigCount`.

 A `Semiring`[^22] is defined as follows: